gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-   When mutual re-authentication or rekeying is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints and a new DTLS Key context is created.
-When the handshake has completed the DTLS in SCTP implementation can simply switch to use the new DTLS Key context in the DTLS chunk.
-All rekeying will be using ephemeral key exchange and not use the DTLS Key-Update mechanism to avoid confusion about the properties of the DTLS Key Context for the DTLS chunk.
-After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints the old DTLS Key context can be deleted from the DTLS chunk's key store.
+   When mutual re-authentication or rekeying is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints and new DTLS Key contextes are created.
+When the handshake has completed the DTLS in SCTP implementation can simply switch to use the new DTLS Key contextes in the DTLS chunk.
+All rekeying will be using ephemeral key exchange and shall not use the DTLS Key-Update mechanism to avoid confusion about the properties of the DTLS Key Contextes for the DTLS chunk.
+After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints, the old DTLS Key contextes can be deleted from the DTLS chunk's key store.

-   The DTLS connection is free to send any alert, handshake message, or other non-application data to its peer at any point in time.
+   The DTLS connection may send alerts, handshake messages, or other non-application data to its peer at any point in time.
    All DTLS message will be sent by means of SCTP user messages with the DTLS Chunk Key-Management Messages PPID as specified in
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
-However, only the DTLS close_notify is expected to be used after the handshake has completed in this solution.
+However, only the DTLS close_notify is expected to be used after the handshake has been completed in this solution.

 ~~~~~~~~~~~ aasvg
 +---------------+ +--------------------+